untitaker/python-atomicwrites/README.rst

 Atomic file writes.

-Features that distinguish it from other similar libraries, such as atomicfile_ or fatomic_:
+Features that distinguish it from other similar libraries (see alternatives_).

 - Race-free assertion that the target file doesn't yet exist.
 This can be controlled with the ``overwrite`` parameter.